DannieBGoode/opensx70/_pages/faq.md

  -  Optional delayed mirror operation (to avoid vibrations).
  -  Built-in shutter delay (long press on red button).
  -  Built-in optional light meter.

 + ## **Where is openSX70?**

  This is our [main webpage and repository of files](https://github.com/openSX70?tab=repositories).
-We also have [Facebook group](<a href="https://www.facebook.com/groups/739071666267626/" target="_blank">example</a> "Facebook openSX70 group").
+We also have (<a href="https://www.facebook.com/groups/739071666267626/" target="_blank">Facebook group</a> ".
 We are also on instagram and Twitter.
 The code and files are in [Github](https://github.com/openSX70).

 + ## **But, hasn’t this already been done?**